alecbkr/alecbkr/README.md

 I have a particular interest in software engineering and video game design and devlopment.
 I'm always looking to improve and for new projects to work on, even if I sometimes find they may be a little too ambitious.

 ## Language Experience 🛠
-C - my primary language of choice, very confident
+C- my primary language of choice, very confident

-Java - comfortable with a good understanding
+Java- comfortable with a good understanding

-Python - familiar
+Python- familiar

 ## Contact 📞
 You can reach me at alecbakr@gmail.com